homermultitext/hmt-docs/vm/index.md

 ## Using the VM ##

-- switching keyboard layouts
+- how to type Greek

-Applications installed in the VM:
+Using applications already installed in the VM:

 - for markup, `Xml Copy Editor`
 - for markdown, `ReText`.
 Note "Preview" toggle to edit/view formatted.